drug-design/course/docs/chapters/adme-case-studies.md

 ### Reasons for Species Specific Responses

-Related drugs may have entirely different species specific responses for reasons that are listed in the figure below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/reasons-for-species-specific-responses-e99ce385'><i class='fa fa-play' aria-hidden='true'></i></button>Related drugs may have entirely different species specific responses for reasons that are listed in the figure below.
 In the following pages examples are given to illustrate some of them.

 ![](https://media.drugdesign.org/course/adme-case-studies/smith_reasons.png){: loading=lazy }